-We also cover signs that labor is approaching in The Motherly Birth Class, an online class that may be covered by your health insurance plan or FSA benefits.
+We also cover signs that labor is approaching in The Motherly Birth Class, an online class that may be covered by your health insurance plan or HSA/FSA benefits.

-As for you how are feeling right now: Never hesitate to reach out to your provider if you’re unsure—yes, even at 2 am, and especially if you are earlier than 37 weeks pregnant, as they could be a sign of preterm labor.
+As for you how are feeling right now: Never hesitate to reach out to your provider if you’re unsure—yes, even at 2 am, and especially if you are earlier than 37 weeks pregnant, which could mean you’re experiencing preterm labor.

-Here are some of the most common early signs of labor you might be curious about.
+Here are the 5 most common early signs of labor you might be curious about.